Auto ElectricianJob Description:

 As well as

-- do a vehicle maintenance and repair college course that also covers auto electrical work
+You could do a vehicle maintenance and repair course that also covers auto electrical work.
+Relevant courses include:

-- get into this career through an apprenticeship
+You could get into this career through the following apprenticeships:

 You may need a driving licence that includes LGV (lorries) or PCV (buses), if you work with these vehicles.